fuzz/etcdon/README.md

 You also need to add the `export DON_HOST=hostname` line to (one of) your shell's configuration files so it loads automatically in the future.
-On Ubuntu this is a file named `.profile`, that is in your home directory.
+On Ubuntu this is a file named `.profile` that is in your home directory.
 You can add the line to it by typing the following, replacing `hostname` with the hostname or IP address of your server.